robin-raymond/zax.io/functions.md

     // ...
 }

-// declare and define a variable and function type with no return results, an
+// Declare and define a variable and function type with no return results, an
-// `Integer` input argument, and with the ability to capture variables and
+// `Integer` input argument, with the ability to capture variables and
 // assign the function to point to nothing. magicNumber : ()(value : Integer)
 `